 Things you should look out for in a protein supplement:

 This is the most important one to avoid.
 The easiest thing to remember is the numbers you should always avoid: 900’s.
 Sweeteners used can be sucralose, Splenda (955), aspartame, Equal, NutraSweet, (951), and saccharin (954).

 Side effects of these sweeteners include headaches, migraines, and gastric distress such as bloating, depression and weight gain.
 Definitely not what we are after!

 Glucose, Fructose, and Dextrins

 These additives are unnecessary and can cause bloating and gastrointestinal distress.
 They can also cause malabsorption issues and mineral loss.

 Milk and Skim Milk Powders/solids

 Milk and skim milk powders are often used in cheaper supplements as bulking agents.
 These powders are often high in lactose sugar (also known as milk sugar) causing bloating, gastrointestinal distress, constipation, and loose stools.
 Not fun…

-TIP: Adding a tablespoon of coconut or MCT oil instead to your smoothies will give you a good dose of heart and brain-healthy fat.
+TIP: Adding coconut or MCT oil instead to your smoothies will give you a good dose of heart and brain-healthy fat.